 How To Change Your Location in Bumble

-The world of online dating, itself not that old to begin with, has in recent years been completely revolutionized by new apps.
+The world of online dating, itself not that old to begin with, has, in recent years, been completely revolutionized by new apps.
 There was a long period when online dating meant websites like OKCupid, eHarmony, or Plenty of Fish.
-Those services still exist, but in the last ten years or so smartphone-based apps like Tinder and Bumble have become completely dominant in the dating market.
+Those services still exist, but in the last ten years or so smartphone-based apps like Tinder and Bumble have completely dominated the dating market.
 Tinder is the most popular and well-known dating app, but feminist-friendly Bumble is a close competitor, and many people prefer its interface, feature set, and rules.
 Like Tinder, Bumble uses the standard swiping interface, but adds a twist to new matches: in heterosexual matches, the woman has to start the conversation before the match begins.

-Bumble also has modes that allow users to search for friends or business connections, which makes it an essential social app for smartphone users.
-If you’re using Bumble for dating or to meet friends, you’re limited to matching with people in your local city.
+Bumble also has modes that allow users to search for friends or business connections, making it an essential social app for smartphone users.
+Whether you’re using Bumble for dating or simply to meet friends, you’re limited to matching with people in your local city.
 But what if you want to match with people from farther away?
 Well, officially Bumble won’t let you do that… but unofficially, there are at least a couple of ways.
 In this article, I will show you how you can fake your location within Bumble.

 Though Bumble has a paid membership option called Bumble Boost, it’s very different than rival Tinder’s paid accounts, Tinder Plus and Tinder Gold.
 Tinder’s premium tier includes a feature called Passport which allows you to set your location manually anywhere in the world, so that you can make matches all around the globe.
-Perfect for taking a vacation or moving to a new city, Passport is one of the most valuable premium features for Tinder, but unfortunately, Bumble doesn’t offer the same thing.
-Bumble Boost gives you some additional features, including the ability to see everyone who has right-swiped your profile, an extension of your matches before the conversation expires, and the ability to rematch with those expired connections, but a Passport-like feature is not included in Boost.
+Perfect for taking a vacation or moving to a new city, Passport is one of the most valuable premium features for Tinder but, unfortunately, Bumble doesn’t offer the same thing.
+Bumble Boost gives you some additional features, including the ability to see everyone who has right-swiped your profile, an extension of your matches before the conversation expires, and the ability to rematch with those expired connections, but a Passport-like feature is not included.

-All this makes an official yet simple and repeatable method for changing your location non-existent, a disappointing but unsurprising lack of options for Bumble users looking to preview possible matches in new locations.
+An official, simple and repeatable method for changing your location is non-existent in Bumble Boost.
+A disappointing but unsurprising lack of options for Bumble users looking to preview possible matches in new locations.
 But you aren’t out of luck just yet.
 First off, there’s one thing you can try regardless of your location or phone type.
-And there are also ways, depending on your phone, to modify your location data within your device, moving your Bumble account to an entire new location.
+There are also ways, depending on your phone model, to modify your location data within your device, moving your Bumble account to an entirely new location.

 The Official Way: Ask

 There are no location settings in Bumble, and you cannot turn the GPS and WiFi location features off and trick Bumble into losing track of where you are.
 So what do you do if there’s a genuine glitch in your location settings, and your phone is showing your location incorrectly?
 Simple: you ask Bumble to manually override your location settings and hard-write the correct location into your account.
 This will only work if you want to adjust your location; perhaps you live ten miles outside of a major city in a completely dead suburb, and you’d rather show up as being in the exciting downtown core.
-Well, by submitting a technical request to Bumble, there’s a chance that they will adjust this for you.
+You can submit a technical request to Bumble and there is a chance that they will adjust your location for you.
 Here’s how.